VueGWT/vue-gwt/README.md

 This Component will display a message coming from a html text box.

 First we create an HTML file with our component template.
+We add this file next to our Java class.
+VueGWT will detect it automatically and use it as the template.

 ***ChildComponent.html***
 ```html